sundeepbassi/quizzy-movies/README.md

 ## 3. Features

+### Heading

+A fun welcome for the user.

+### Second Heading

+Lets the user know that correct answer is green box and incorrect is red box.

+### Start Button

+The user can press this button to start the quiz game.

+### Main Quiz Game

+On this page the user can play the quiz game.

+The main container box area is used to incorporate both the questions and answers.

+The questions are at the top in the box.

+There are 4 answers in the four blue buttons and the user can click one of the buttons to reveal the answer.

+The correct answer will appear in a green button and the incorrect answers will appear in red.

+There is a next button at the bottom in the box and this will take the user to a new game box.

+At the end of the game there is a restart button that the user can click to play the game again.

 ## 4. Future Features

 Possibility of creating a log in form for potential users with password access.